mantidproject/documents/Design/RecoveryFunction.md

 Certain actions performed in instrument view require a new workspace to be created before the algorithm can be executed.
 An example of this is `AddPeak`, in instrument view this creates a new peak workspace behind the scnenes, but this is not captured in the workspace history.
 As a result the script does not work properly when re-run.
 This can be re-created by running the unscripted diffraction test number 1 (ask Keith about this test if unsure).

+Group/ungroup workspaces is not captured in the WS history

 ## Open questions

 * How much overlap would this functionality have with Project Saving?